Last updated:

 Booking.com’s algorithm prioritizes recent activity, so your actions in the next 30 to 90 days will significantly influence your visibility.
 This distinguishes it from typical online reputation management approaches, where changes usually produce slow and inconsistent results.

-The three levers with the clearest near-term impact: consistent high-volume positive scores from satisfied guests, a Reply Score that stays above 90 percent by treating every guest message as time-sensitive, and personalized review responses that demonstrate genuine engagement rather than automated throughput.
+To create maximum near-term impact, concentrate on three essential levers: sustaining consistent high-volume positive scores from satisfied guests, maintaining your Reply Score above 90 percent by treating each guest message with urgency, and writing personalized review responses that demonstrate genuine engagement rather than generic automation.

 The final lever presents considerable difficulty.
-Crafting replies that are specific enough for Booking.com's algorithm, warm enough to comfort prospective guests, and fast enough to maintain your Reply Score demands a substantial amount of skilled, attentive writing that most properties struggle to consistently generate internally.
-Front desk staff and GMs lack professional writing training, which becomes evident in the quality of responses they produce during demanding peak-season periods.
+Crafting replies that are specific enough for Booking.com's algorithm, warm enough to comfort prospective guests, and fast enough to maintain your Reply Score demands skilled, attentive writing that most properties struggle to consistently generate internally.
+Front desk staff and GMs lack professional writing training, making this challenge even more evident during demanding peak-season periods.

 That is the real operational gap that Booking.com's system is measuring.